openenclave/openenclave/docs/GettingStartedDocs/APIsAvaiableToEnclave.md

 ## APIs available to a host application

-  There are relatively fewer restrictions on building a host app compared to building the enclave.
+  There are relatively fewer restrictions on building a host app compared to building an enclave.
 In general, you are free to link your choice of additional libraries into the host application.
 The Open Enclave SDK comes with "Enclave Host Runtime" for enclave management.

 #### Enclave Host Runtime

-  This library was created to help a host to manage an enclave life cycle and interact with it The current list of enclave APIs could be found [in this header file](/include/openenclave/host.h)
+  This library was created to help a host to manage an enclave life cycle and interact with it.
+  The current list of host APIs could be found [in this header file](/include/openenclave/host.h)